SoftRyzen-internship/13candles-frontend/README.md

 ```

 |-- components -> folder with components
-    |-- NameComponent -> folders for each component
+  |-- NameComponent -> folder for a component
     |-- NameComponent.tsx -> main component
     |-- NameComponent.module.css -> css styles for the component
+    |-- types.ts -> file for the component types
     |-- index.ts -> file for re-export

 |-- components/ui -> folder with reusable components
-  |-- NameComponent -> folders for each component
+  |-- NameComponent -> folder for a component
     |-- NameComponent.tsx -> main component
     |-- NameComponent.module.css -> css styles for the component
+    |-- types.ts -> file for the component types
     |-- index.ts -> file for re-export

 |-- sections -> folder with pages
-  |--NamePage -> folder with page sections
+  |--NamePage -> folder with certain page sections
     |-- NameSectionComponent -> folders for each section component
       |-- NameSectionComponent.tsx -> main section component
       |-- NameSectionComponent.module.css -> css styles for the section component
-    |-- index.ts -> file for re-export

-|-- types -> types for data and components interfaces
-  |-- ComponentProps.ts
-  |-- Product.ts
       |-- index.ts -> file for re-export

 |-- layout -> components that are used as a main template
 |-- app -> pages and routing